IBM/BlockchainNetwork-CompositeJourney/README.md

 You can use [Hyperledger Composer](https://github.com/hyperledger/composer) to quickly model your current business network, containing your existing assets and the transactions related to them.
 Assets are tangible or intangible goods, services, or property.
 As part of your business network model, you define the transactions which can interact with assets.
 Business networks also include the participants who interact with them, each of which can be associated with a unique identity, across multiple business networks.
 A business network definition consists of model(.cto), script(.js) and ACL(.acl) files packaged and exported as an archive(.bna file).
 The archive file is then deployed to a Hyperledger Fabric network.

 ## Included Components
-* Hyperledger Fabric
+* Hyperledger Fabric v1.2
-* Hyperledger Composer
+* Hyperledger Composer for v20.5
-* Docker
+* Docker v1.13

 ## Application Workflow Diagram
 ![Application Workflow](images/arch-blockchain-network1.png)